breatheco-de/projects/p/career-support/resume/README.md

 ### Instructions
  1. Take all the sections of your Student External Profile (SEP), that you've already worked on, and pour them into a one-page long word document, using this layout: (link a pdf de Resume Guide)
  2. Save your word document as a pdf and name it "Resume [Name Last Name]".
- 3. Add a new section to your SEP called Resume
+ 3. Add a new section to your SEP called Resume.
- 4. Upload your pdf fileresume
+ 4. Upload your pdf file.

 ### Resume Section
 In this section, you will simply need to upload a pdf file with your resume.
 But first, you have to build your resume.
 Creating your resume is the first step to getting a job.